 - A certified copy of the Company Constitution.

 - Bank account forms signed by signatories.

-The copies of all the documents must be “Certified True” by any two directors or a director & a company secretary.
-In case of a merger or an acquisition, you’ll need signatures of one of the company directors or the company secretary.
+The copies of all the documents must be “Certified True” by one of the directors or a secretary.

 Note that sometimes banks ask for additional documents not mentioned above, so be ready to invest time in digging those out.